vellankikoti/testcontainers-db-message-brokers/message_brokers/kafka_example/05_field_constraints_and_indexes/README.md

 This example demonstrates how to use **Testcontainers** to test **field constraints and data integrity** in **Kafka**.
 It ensures that:

-- **Message format validation** prevents incorrect data from being published.
+- **Message schema enforcement** prevents incorrect data formats.
-- **Schema enforcement** ensures structured data.
 - **Duplicate message prevention** maintains data accuracy.
-- **Message ordering** is maintained.
+- **Message ordering** is preserved across production and consumption.

 ---

 ## **Overview**

-The test simulates a **real-world Kafka data validation scenario** by enforcing **schema validation, duplicate prevention, and ordered message processing**.
+This test simulates a **real-world Kafka data validation scenario** by enforcing **schema validation, duplicate prevention, and ordered message processing**.
 It performs the following operations:

-1. **Message Format Validation**: Ensures that only correctly formatted messages are published.
+1. **Message Schema Enforcement**: Ensures messages adhere to a predefined schema before being sent.
-2. **Schema Enforcement**: Uses JSON validation to ensure messages follow a predefined schema.
-3. **Duplicate Message Prevention**: Ensures no duplicate messages are published.
+2. **Duplicate Message Prevention**: Ensures no duplicate messages are produced or consumed.
-4. **Message Ordering**: Validates that Kafka preserves the order of messages.
+3. **Message Ordering Validation**: Ensures Kafka preserves the order of messages.
+4. **Invalid Message Handling**: Ensures incorrect messages are rejected.

-Each operation is validated using **assertions** to ensure expected results.
+Each operation is validated using **assertions** to ensure the expected results.

 ---